Spring Rain on Still Waters: Contemplating the five Skandas

 Nayaka lives at Dhanakosa with Dharmavasini and their 2 children.

 Subhanaya lives at Dhanakosa and heads up the House and Grounds team.
 She works in the garden, helping to tend this wild and beautiful place.
 She returned to live and work at Dhanakosa in 2018 after a period away, and originally moved up to Dhanakosa from the south east in 2014.
 The big landscape here holds her heart and provides a reflection of spaciousness which nourishes her practice.
 Subhanaya was ordained in September 2021.

 Regulars - Triratna

-The Skandhas are of course a description of the whole of our experience so as well as a substantial amount of time in the shrine room we will be encouraging an integrated and wholistic approach to practice specifically including periods of meditation and reflection outdoors where the full and sensuous experience of nature can gently lead us deeper.
+The skandhas are of course a description of the whole of our experience so as well as a substantial amount of time in the shrine room we will be encouraging an integrated and holistic approach to practice specifically including periods of meditation and reflection outdoors where the full and sensuous experience of nature can gently lead us deeper.

 2022 Covid-19 update: We expect to be running this retreat with a maximum of 21 people including the team.
 Before booking, please read our Covid pre-retreat information sheet here for more information about what to expect.